 3. Projective Mapping data used in study

 Three types of data were used: (I) random data generated with different settings of the number of consumers and the number of samples; (II) constructed structures data that simulate certain simple situations; (III) real data from nine Napping experiments.
 The focus for the first is an investigation of the overfitting tendency of the methods, i.e. their ability to find a consensus in cases where there is no real underlying structure.
 The focus of the second is to assess how the two methods react to changes in translation, rotation, scaling and changing of the distances between the products.
 Focus here will be on consensus plots and individual differences.
-In the real world data section focus will be on similarity of consensus plots in two dimensions only, but the potential of extracting more components will also be discussed briefly.
+In the real world data section focus will be on similarity of consensus plots along two components only, but the potential of extracting more components will also be discussed briefly.
 Focus will be on how RV results correspond to a visual appearance of the configurations and how well the individuals fit to the consensus.

 3.1 Monte Carlo simulations with random data